Sedatives are prescribed by doctors to help treat mental health disorders such as anxiety and insomnia.

-Addiction to sedatives occurs when people begin to overuse or abuse them.
+The Drug Enforcement Administration (DEA) lists Xanax and other sedatives as Schedule IV controlled substances, and addiction to sedatives occurs when people begin to overuse or abuse them.
 Some people become addicted to sedatives without even realizing it.
-Drug abuse quickly turns into an addiction, sometimes without people even realizing it.
+Abuse quickly turns into an addiction, without people even realizing it.

-Addiction to Sedatives Explained
+Addiction & Sedatives

-Increased tolerance to a sedative or the need to take more sedatives to experience its normal effects are signs of dependence.
+Dependency can turn into addiction when people start taking more than prescribed to achieve an effect.
+Increased tolerance to a sedative or the need to take more to experience its normal effects are signs of dependence.
 Those who are prescribed sedatives can become addicted to their prescriptions before they even recognize dependence.

-Signs of Sedative Addiction
+Sedatives: Signs of Addiction